DOSull/GISC-421/data-collection-report.md

 Details to follow.
 Hypothesis being tested ([this](https://en.wikipedia.org/wiki/Lapse_rate#Environmental_lapse_rate) might be useful background)
 + Brief description of the sensor deployment.
 + Here is a [dataset](sensor-data/pts.geojson) of the sensor locations compiled from my crappy phone, which failed to geolocate two of them.
-Here's the [R code I used](sensor-data/process-photos.R) to make that dataset.
+Here's the [R code I used](sensor-data/process-photos.R) to make that dataset.Gee
 + Factors influencing data collection
 + How the experiment accounts for these factors (if at all)
 + Brief discussion and analysis of results, including a plot.
-Links to the datasets from the sensors will be added here when they become available

-Some additional things to consider
++ Here are the sensor data time series in a [zip file](sensor-time-traces.zip?raw=true) Some additional things to consider
 + How important is the detail of sensor micro-location, e.g. closeness to ground, sun vs shade, etc.
 + Based on the data how sensitive are the sensors in terms of precision in measuring a temperature?